Emergency Dentist Cleveland, TX

 - Tooth avulsion is when the tooth completely displaces from the socket due to an accident or other health issues.
 We can replant the tooth if the patient seeks immediate care.

 Learn More About How Emergency Dental Care Can Help You

 A dental emergency can be frightening, and it is important to seek medical attention as quickly as possible.
 Our practitioners can treat your problem to relieve mouth pain quickly.
 Call Jones Family Dentistry at 281-205-5392 today to schedule an appointment in Cleveland.

 Helpful Related Links

 - American Dental Association (ADA).
-Glossary of Dental Terms.
-2015
+Glossary of Dental Clinical Terms.
+2021

 About our business, license, and website security

-- Jones Family Dentistry was established in 1994
+- Jones Family Dentistry was established in 1994.

 - We accept the following payment methods: American Express, Cash, Check, Discover, MasterCard, and Visa